|Table of contents|

 The main function of carbohydrates is to provide energy and food to the body and to the nervous system.
 Carbohydrates are known as one of the basic components of food, including sugars, starch, and fibre which are abundantly found in grains, fruits and milk products.
 Carbohydrates are also known as starch, simple sugars, complex carbohydrates and so on.

 It is also involved in fat metabolism and prevents ketosis.
 Inhibits the breakdown of proteins for energy as they are the primary source of energy.
-An enzyme by name amylase assists in the breakdown of starch into glucose, finally to produce energy for metabolism.
+An enzyme by the name of amylase assists in the breakdown of starch into glucose, finally producing energy for metabolism.

 These simple sugars that consist of minerals and vitamins exist commonly in milk, fruits, and vegetables.
 Many refined and other processed foods like white flour, white rice, and sugar, lack important nutrients and hence, they are labelled “enriched.”
 It is quite healthy to use vitamins, carbohydrates and all other organic nutrients in their normal forms.

 Eating too much sugar results in an abnormal increase in calories, which finally leads to obesity and in turn low calories leads to malnutrition.
 Therefore, a well-balanced diet needs to be maintained to have a healthy life.
 That is the reason a balanced diet is stressed so much by dietitians.

 Let us look into the differences between good and bad carbohydrates.

 Following are the important examples of carbohydrates:

 (1) Amino Sugars

 Formed by the displacement of hydroxyl group from second carbon atom by amino group e.g. Glucosamine, Galactosamine.